To improve my own poems, I read the masters. Here are selections from those poems which I find most inspiring and noteworthy.

 The gallows in my garden, people say, Is new and neat and adequately tall; I tie the noose on in a knowing way As one that knots his necktie for a ball; But just as all the neighbours–on the wall– Are drawing a long breath to shout “Hurray!”
 The strangest whim has seized me. . . .
 After all I think I will not hang myself to-day.
 To-morrow is the time I get my pay– My uncle’s sword is hanging in the hall– I see a little cloud all pink and grey– Perhaps the rector’s mother will not call– I fancy that I heard from Mr. Gall That mushrooms could be cooked another way– I never read the works of Juvenal– I think I will not hang myself to-day.
 The world will have another washing-day; The decadents decay; the pedants pall; And H.G.
 Wells has found that children play, And Bernard Shaw discovered that they squall, Rationalists are growing rational– And through thick woods one finds a stream astray So secret that the very sky seems small– I think I will not hang myself to-day.
 Envoi Prince, I can hear the trumpet of Germinal, The tumbrils toiling up the terrible way; Even to-day your royal head may fall, I think I will not hang myself to-day.

 Putting In The Seed.
-I know it from Mountain Interval.
+I know it from the collection Mountain Interval.

 Charles LambHester.
 GPEL pg 486.

 My sprightly neighbour, gone before To that unknown and silent shore, Shall we not meet, as heretofore, Some summer morning.
 When from thy cheerful eyes a ray Hath struck a bliss upon the day, A bliss that would not go away, A sweet forewarning?

 Joseph Blanco WhiteTo Night.
 GPEL pg 487.
 In full.